 - The IEP is not being followed or the 504 plan is not being followed.

 - Your child is suspended or expelled, ESPECIALLY if you believe the behavior was related to the disability in some way.
+In this case, you need an education attorney with expertise in school discipline immediately.
+Especially at the high school level, this can have lasting consequences to your child.

-Keep in mind that as you move through the special education process, and especially if there are active disagreements, the school team has access to, or is actively consulting with, the school system’s attorney.
-If you are considering steps that will get their lawyer or legal office involved. (like contacting the director of special education or superintendent, filing for due process, or filing a complaint under IDEA), you should also have this benefit, since you can be sure that their lawyer will be reviewing everything you say or write.
+Keep in mind that as you move through the special education process, and especially if there are active disagreements, the school team has access to, or is actively consulting with, the school system’s education attorney.
+If you are considering steps that will get their education lawyer, compliance or legal office involved. (like contacting the director of special education or superintendent, filing for due process, or filing a complaint under IDEA), you should also have this benefit, since you can be sure that their lawyer will be reviewing everything you say or write.

 How to hire a special education lawyer

 If you decide to hire an education attorney to help you through this process, be sure you are consulting with someone who practices special education law exclusively, or at least primarily.
 There are certainly general practice attorneys who will be happy to get involved, but special education law is a highly specialized practice, and interacting with school systems is more effectively done by someone who is familiar with the players in your district.
 Ask any lawyer you are considering hiring what percentage of their practice is special education, how many special education cases they have handled, and what their familiarity is with your district.
+Also consider asking the attorney whether they only handle “full service” cases or whether they will work with you in a “limited scope” arrangement, which is a good way to control costs and get just the help you need.